kmaba/AIC-Canteen-System/README.md

-# myapp
+# AIC Canteen Order System.

-A new Flutter project.
+Making Canteen Orders for Teachers Easier

-## Getting Started
+## Intent

-This project is a starting point for a Flutter application.
+This project is a project given by my school teachers to make their canteen orders easier.

-A few resources to get you started if this is your first Flutter project:
+If you are starting a flutter project of your own here are some resources to consider:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)